Definition of CLOSE

 Scrabble Score: 7

-close is a valid Scrabble (US) TWL word
+close: valid Scrabble (US) TWL Word

-close is a valid Scrabble Word in Merriam-Webster MW Dictionary
+close: valid Scrabble Word in Merriam-Webster MW Dictionary

-close is a valid Scrabble Word in International Collins CSW Dictionary
+close: valid Scrabble Word in International Collins CSW Dictionary

 Words With Friends Score: 9

-close is a valid Words With Friends word
+close: valid Words With Friends Word